thng4165/Drug-Repurposing/Codes/HGIMC/README.md

 # HGIMC
 HGIMC also utilizes BNNR, but combines with the guilt-by association principle of HGBI.
-It refines drug and disease similarity matrices using Gaussian radial basis functions (GRB) before applying bounded matrix completion (BMC) with the optimization equation (Equation 10) of
+It refines drug and disease similarity matrices using Gaussian radial basis functions (GRB) before applying bounded matrix completion (BMC) with the optimization equation of
 BNNR model to impute high confidence drug-disease associations.
 This step enriches the edges connecting drug and disease networks.
 Finally, it integrates the updated drug and disease similarity matrices with the updated drug-disease association matrix to predict the unknown associations.